Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Introduction

-Methods such as Deep Learning (DL) and ensemble boosted trees (XGBoost, LightGBM, others) can model nonlinearities.
+\textbf{Blackbox models:} Methods such as Deep Learning (DL) and ensemble boosted trees (XGBoost, LightGBM, others) can model nonlinearities.
 When copious training data is available, these methods yield models that are more expressive than traditional generalized linear models.
-Most-generally, blackbox models like DL and ensemble trees are nonlinear kernel machines (function interpolations)~\cite{domingosEveryModelLearned2020}.
-What makes these methods uninterpretable is the convoluted nature of their interpolations.

-Massive investment exists in these models due to their face-value performance.
-This investment, the challenge of creating truly interpretable models, and a myth that blackboxes perform better than interpretable models~\cite{rudinStopExplainingBlack2019}, are all factors incentivizing the marketing of posthoc-xAI as an alternative to interpretable modeling.
-In finance, a similarly high-stakes domain, there has been wide resistance to blackbox modeling, formalized recently in model risk management guidelines published by the Office of the Comptroller of the Currency (OCC)~\cite{theofficeofthecomptrollerofthecurrencyoccComptrollerHandbookModel2021}.
-Similarly, we reject the use of these models in healthcare, where the risk to patients requires truly trustworthy solutions.
+Most-generally, blackbox models like DL and ensemble trees are nonlinear kernel machines (function interpolations)~\citep{domingosEveryModelLearned2020}.
+The convoluted nature of their interpolations makes these models uninterpretable.
+Massive investment exists in these models because of their predictive performance and low effort requirement.
+This existing investment, the challenge of creating truly interpretable models, and a myth that blackboxes perform better than interpretable models~\citep{rudinStopExplainingBlack2019}, incentivize the marketing of posthoc-xAI as an alternative to interpretable modeling.
+In finance, a similarly high-stakes domain, there has been wide resistance to blackbox modeling, formalized recently in model risk management guidelines published by ~\citet{theofficeofthecomptrollerofthecurrencyoccComptrollerHandbookModel2021}.
+We should also be wary of the use of these models in healthcare, where the risk to patients requires truly trustworthy solutions.